vackosar/vackosar.github.io/_posts/2021-12-12-Ten-Commandments-for-business-failure.md

 10. Be Afraid of the Future (avoid pessimism)
 11. Lose Your Passion for Work - for Life (connect emotionally with customers, employees, dreams)

-Yes, there are 11 of them :).
+Yes, there are 11 of them, I was surprised as well :).